MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/externaltables.md

 > [!NOTE]
 > * If the table exists, `.create` command will fail with an error.
 Use `.alter` to modify existing tables.
 > * Altering the schema or format of an external sql table is not supported.
-> * Currently, SQL external table can be used only for [continuous export](data-export/continuous-data-export.md), and cannot be used for querying data.
+> * Currently, SQL external table can only be used for [continuous export](data-export/continuous-data-export.md), and can't be used for querying data.

 Requires [Database admin permission](../management/access-control/role-based-authorization.md).